 Economically, employment rates and growth are on the upswing.
 Still, the estimated share of prime working-age adults with jobs was lower than before the recession in most states at the end of 2017, and growth measured by state personal income still lagged historic rates.

-State Tax Revenue Makes Biggest Gains in Seven Years.
-States ended fiscal year 2018 with the second-strongest stretch of tax revenue growth since the recession, but at least some of the gains were expected to be temporary.
-Overall, 36 states—the most yet—were taking in more tax revenue as of the second quarter of 2018 than before receipts plunged in the downturn, after accounting for inflation.
-State to state, the recovery has been uneven because of differences in economic conditions and tax policy choices.
+States Add to String of Tax Revenue Gains.
+The strongest stretch of tax revenue growth in seven years extended into the third quarter of 2018, but at least some of the gains were temporary and are expected to fade in upcoming quarters.
+Overall, just nine states took in less tax revenue than before receipts plunged in the downturn, after accounting for inflation.
+State by state, the recovery has been uneven because of differences in economic conditions and tax policy choices.
 States with below-peak tax revenue still have less purchasing power than a decade earlier.
 View the indicator or print the analysis.